VForWaTer/tool-specs/docs/tool.md

 1. A description of the tool, its arguments, parameters and input data has to be present in YAML format at the container location `/src/tool.yml`
 2. The executable script/program has to either store results at the location `/out/` of the container, or print them to the containers StdOut.
 3. A tool execution may be parameterized.
-The parameterization is stored at `/in/parameters.json` of the container.
-Additional input data may be added.
+The parameterization is stored at `/in/input.json` of the container.
+Additional input data may be added to `/in/input.json`.

 Essentially, the following folder and file structure must exist within the container:

 ```
 /
 |- in/
-|  |- parameters.json
+|  |- input.json
 |- out/
 |  |- ...
 |- src/